chiaolun/science_notes/pages/2025 spring physics lectures.md

 			  logseq.order-list-type:: number
 			- At some distance $R$, they start experiencing a force that strictly increases as they get closer.
 We assume that the force is purely a function of the distance between them. logseq.order-list-type:: number
 			- As they push on each other, their relative velocity goes down, until it reaches zero.
-At that point, they have logseq.order-list-type:: number
+At this point the two objects have the same absolute velocity as each other. logseq.order-list-type:: number
+			- They continue to push on each other, and begin to acquire a velocity logseq.order-list-type:: number
 - Classes
 	- [[2025-02-20 physics]]